 - 1. Running build-setup.sh --unpinned-deps.
 This will update the lock file in place so that it can be committed and will re-setup the FireSim repository. - 2.
-Manually running conda-lock -f <conda requirements file> -f <conda requirements file> --lockfile <conda lock file>
+Running scripts/generate-conda-lockfile.sh.
+This will update the lock file in place without setting up your directory.